TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 2.md

 - Screenshots of the successful script execution for each task

 **TASK 3**
-- Screenshot of a successful connection between the Windows Server and Linux VM.
+- Screenshot of a successful connection between the Windows Server and Samba share.

 **TASK 4**
+- Screenshot of the following:
+    - A successful conversion of an MBR partition to a GPT partition
+    - Your created VHD drive
-- TBA
+    - Your shared drive
+    - <!-- TODO: Add last screenshot -->

 ## Prerequesites

 In order to complete this lab, you will need to have pre-configured a Linux and Windows Server VM.
 These instructions are written with the assumption that you have the same Windows Server & Linux machines you used for the last lab.

 > [!CAUTION]
-> If you have to set up a new VM for this lab please go back through [Lab Assignment 1](Lab%20Assignment%201) and install all the software/cofnigure the settings like you did before, otherwise you will run into errors.
+> If you have to set up a new VM for this lab please go see [Icarus], which is a reference file I've created that should help with set-up.

 ## Task 1: Explore Linux Commands